tomarthur/pocketpark/docs-page1.md

 ![iBeacon Setup Screen](http://themeparkofeveryday.com/images/beaconsetup.png)

+### Step 5: Test

 That's it!
 Go test your installation.
+After registration it should be immediately available in the app.
+Pull down to refresh data if you're not seeing it.

+# Troubleshooting

 Tweet, post a GitHub Issue or email with questions or if you're having trouble.

 > [Tweet @PocketPark >](https://twitter.com/PocketPark)